RevengeRip/AppManager/README.md

 - **Double-click** a `.AppImage`: AppManager claims the `application/x-iso9660-appimage` MIME type, shows the drag window, and installs after you drag the icon onto `~/Applications` (or click Install).
 - **Preferences**: Launch AppManager from the application menu to tweak defaults and review installed items.
 - **CLI helpers**: `app-manager --install /path/to/AppImage`, `app-manager --uninstall /path/or/checksum`, and `app-manager --is-installed /path/to/AppImage` for scripting.

+## Background Updates

+- Enable or disable automatic checks in the Updates section of preferences.
+- The first launch asks for background permission via the XDG Background portal; no checks run unless granted.
+- Choose an interval (hourly to weekly).
+AppManager only fetches release metadata—downloads still require manual action from the UI.

 ## Development Notes